 Join or Register an Action

 Want to find our more about the Global Divestment Mobilisation?
-Join one of our webinars!
+Watch recordings of the workshops we organised online!

 Monday 20th March, 7pm

 Learn from divestment campaigners that have ramped up the pressure and successfully taken their campaigns to the next level.
-You’ll be able to hear and share ideas on how to change up your tactics and make progress in campaigns that feel a little stuck — and all in time to help plan the most effective action tactics for your Global Divestment Mobilisation event this May.
+Hear and share ideas on how to change up your tactics and make progress in campaigns that feel a little stuck — and all in time to help plan the most effective action tactics for your Global Divestment Mobilisation event this May.

 The faith community has played a leading role in the divestment movement, with hundreds of faith institutions around the world divesting and lending a strong moral voice to the case against the fossil fuel industry.
 Tune in to hear from faith campaigners about what they’re organising for the Global Divestment Mobilisation and how you can take part in your faith community.